 Cost: $5.99 a month

-Sendai Girls’ is the latest Joshi promotion to stream their events.
-As of the time of this update (July 22nd, 2018), only one event has been added under the paid service, which isn’t ideal.
+Sendai Girls’ launched their streaming service in the summer of 2018.
+As of the time of this update (November 12th, 2018), they are updating it very slowly with less than one recent event a month on average.
 It took WAVE awhile to really get into the swing of things so hopefully Sendai Girls’ plans on more frequent updates soon.
 Still, the video is in great quality and the event is not split up into matches, making it easier to sit and watch.
 We’ll have to keep an eye on them to see if the service starts getting updated more or if it is just a failed experiment.

 Diana Youtube Channel